R. N. MacCallum

 Robert Nelson MacCallum (November 5, 1888 - August 24, 1956) was a college football player and reverend.

-Early years
+Early life

 MacCallum attended Mt.
 Vernon High School.

 Sewanee

 He was an All-Southern guard for the Sewanee Tigers of Sewanee:The University of the South, captain of the 1913 team.
 He graduated with a theology degree.

 Reverend

 MacCallum was a seminarian who served parishes in Tennessee, Georgia, Texas, New Mexico, and South Carolina.
 He was admitted as a candidate for Holy Orders on June 23, 1914 in Savannah, Georgia.